lukecd/view-from-my-window/README.md

 My goal with this project is to teach the workshop multiple times, each time using the same code base so that our community of students grows and we each keep sharing our views.

-I will continue hosting the UI on my site at https://myview.luke.gallery, however as the data exists in Bundlr and on Lens, anyone can build a new UI that pulls from the same dataset.
+I will continue hosting the UI on my site at https://myview.luke.gallery, however as the data exists in [Bundlr](https://bundlr.network) and on [Lens,](htts://lens.xyz) anyone can build a new UI that pulls from the same dataset.
 Anyone can add new features, anyone can experiment and take it in new directions.

+What follows is a mini-tutorial, a written guide designed to accompany my physical presentations.
+The guide is very focused and covers using Bundlr and using Lens.
+It intentionally skips over React basics, Tailwind basics, and all that jazz.

 ## Project Overview

-This project used the BundlrSDK to handle uploads to Bundlr and the React hooks for Lens to handle uploads to Lens.
+This project uses the [Bundlr SDK](https://www.youtube.com/watch?v=Wxfyd0veaEc) to handle uploads to Bundlr and the [React hooks for Lens](https://docs.lens.xyz/docs/sdk-react-intro) to handle uploads to Lens.
 As we're using the React hooks, we don't have to write any GraphQL ourselves ... it's way easier this way.
 Way easier.

 ### App.js Setup